Stripe alternative

 Charge-first works early.
 The pain shows up in the layer above the charge.

 The first successful payment is not the hard part.
-Day one with Stripe is great - you create a PaymentIntent, it works, you ship.
+Day one with Stripe is great.
+You create a PaymentIntent, it works, you ship.
 Then the real requirements arrive.

 Line items with quantities and prices.
 Tax calculations that update when discounts apply.
 Partial refunds that need to reconcile against the original order.
 Coupons.
 Tips.
 Subscriptions.
-Support needs to look up what was actually purchased - not just the amount that was charged.
+Support needs to look up what was actually purchased, not just the amount that was charged.

 So you build an orders table.
 Then a line items table.
 Then a refunds ledger.
 Then a webhook handler that tracks payment state transitions.
 Six months later you have 2,000+ lines of commerce glue code that sits between your application and a payment API that only understands one thing: charge a number.